rjungemann/journeys/README.md

 ## TODO

+* Bug: Thinks combat is over when only one party member is dead
 * Edit functionality within normal functionality
   * Adding exits
   * Add new rooms by adding exits to non-existent rooms, like a wiki